Man Utd Champions League challengers? Solskjaer's sloppy side could be lucky to get out of their group afte...

 Man Utd Champions League challengers?
-Solskjaer's sloppy side could be lucky to get out of their group after Young Boys loss
+Solskjaer's sloppy side could struggle to get out of their group

 Young Boys 2-1 Manchester United: Match Statistics